 To capture coarse- and fine-grained knowledge, we propose FineMolTex, consisting of five key components: 1) the tokenization component to decompose molecular graphs and texts into motif and word tokens; 2) a graph encoder to capture the structure of molecules and motifs; 3) a text encoder to extract the knowledge from texts and words, 4) a cross-attention layer to integrate information from different modalities; 5) a Transformer layer to generate embeddings for each token based on its contextual tokens from the same modality.

-\textbf{Tokenization.} As shown in Figure~\ref{fig:framework}, for fine-grained modeling, we fragment the molecular graphs and texts into motif tokens and word tokens.
-We employ the BRICS \citep{brics} algorithm to decompose molecular graphs into chemically significant motifs, followed by a post-processing procedure \citep{mgssl} to consolidate the motif vocabulary.
-We break the textual description into word tokens following SciBERT \citep{scibert}.
+\stitle{Tokenization.} As shown in Figure~\ref{fig:framework}, for fine-grained modeling, we fragment the molecular graphs and texts into motif tokens and word tokens.
+We employ the BRICS \citep{brics} algorithm to transform the molecular graph into a motif tree, and then generate a motif sequence following a breadth-first search order.
+Then we utilize the post-processing procedure ~\citep{mgssl} to consolidate the motif vocabulary.
+We break the textual description into word tokens using the word tokenizer of SciBERT \citep{scibert}.
 For coarse-grained modeling, the global tokens of molecule and text, <MOL> and <CLS>, are inserted at the beginning of the motif and word sequences, respectively, resulting in the sequences $m_0,m_1,\dots,m_J$ and $t_0,t_1,\dots,t_D$, where $J$ and $D$ are the lengths of the sequences.